-Steady eye strategy is a technique that helps your ability to read.
-When we read we usually hold the page still and move our eyes from left to right across the text and this scanning movement becomes automatic as we learn to read.
-If you lose your central vision, this way of reading no longer works; the damaged part of the macula will block out the words.
-Steady eye strategy involves keeping your eyes still and moving the text through the best part of your vision, which in turn can help you read faster and more accurately.
-This technique is harder to learn than eccentric viewing because it always needs conscious thought to overcome the scanning reflex.
-It is particularly useful for people who have a very small part of central vision which is still clear.
+Steady eye strategy involves keeping your eyes still and moving the text through the best part of your vision, which can help you read faster and more accurately.
+This technique can take longer to learn than eccentric viewing, but it is particularly useful for people who have a very small part of central vision which is still clear.